-At the time we enter into an agreement for our Initial Business Combination, we will not know how many shareholders may exercise their redemption rights, and therefore will need to structure the transaction based on our expectations as to the number of shares that will be submitted for redemption.
-If a large number of shares are submitted for redemption, we may need to restructure the transaction to reserve a greater portion of the cash in the trust account or arrange for additional third-party financing.
-Raising additional third-party financing may involve dilutive equity issuances or the incurrence of indebtedness at higher than desirable levels.
-The above considerations may limit our ability to complete the most desirable business combination available to us or optimize our capital structure.
-The amount of the deferred underwriting commissions payable to the underwriters will not be adjusted for any shares that are redeemed in connection with an initial business combination.
-The per-share amount we will distribute to shareholders who properly exercise their redemption rights will not be reduced by the deferred underwriting commission and after such redemptions, the amount held in trust will continue to reflect our obligation to pay the entire deferred underwriting commissions.
+In connection with the Extension Meeting, shareholders holding 28,119,098 Public Shares exercised their right to redeem such shares for a pro rata portion of the funds held in our Trust Account as of March 9, 2023, including any interest earned on the funds held in the Trust Account (net of taxes payable).
+As a result, approximately \$287.7 million (approximately \$10.23 per share) was removed from the Trust Account to pay such holders.
+Following the aforementioned redemptions, we have 15,005,902 ordinary shares outstanding, which includes 6,380,902 Class A Ordinary Shares and 8,625,000 Founder Shares.
+At the time we enter into an agreement for our Initial Business Combination, we will not, and at the time we entered into the Business Combination Agreement for the Proposed Business Combination, we did not, know how many shareholders may exercise their redemption rights, and therefore will need to structure the transaction based on our expectations as to the number of shares that will be submitted for redemption.
+If a large number of shares are submitted for redemption, we may need to restructure the transaction to reserve a greater portion of the cash in the Trust Account or arrange for additional third-party financing.
+Raising additional third-party financing may involve dilutive equity issuances, such as the issuance of the Convertible Notes, or the incurrence of indebtedness at higher than desirable levels.
+The above considerations may limit our ability to complete the most desirable Initial Business Combination available to us or optimize our capital structure.
+The amount of the deferred underwriting commissions payable to the underwriters, if any, will not be adjusted for any shares that are redeemed in connection with an Initial Business Combination, including the Proposed Business Combination.

-The ability of our public shareholders to exercise redemption rights with respect to a large number of our shares could increase the probability that our Initial Business Combination would be unsuccessful and that shareholders would have to wait for liquidation in order to redeem their shares.
+The ability of our remaining Public Shareholders to exercise redemption rights with respect to a large number of our Public Shares, and the completed redemptions of Public Shares in connection with the adoption of the Extension Amendment, could increase the probability that our Initial Business Combination, including the Proposed Business Combination, would be unsuccessful and that shareholders would have to wait for liquidation in order to redeem their shares.

-If our Initial Business Combination agreement requires us to use a portion of the cash in the trust account to pay the purchase price, or requires us to have a minimum amount of cash at closing, the probability that our Initial Business Combination would be unsuccessful is increased.
-If our Initial Business Combination is unsuccessful, shareholders would not receive their pro rata portion of the funds in the trust account until we liquidate the trust account.
-If shareholders are in need of immediate liquidity, they could attempt to sell their shares in the open market; however, at such time our shares may trade at a discount to the pro rata amount per share in the trust account.
-In either situation, shareholders may suffer a material loss on their investment or lose the benefit of funds expected in connection with our redemption until we liquidate or they are able to sell their shares in the open market.
+Although the Business Combination Agreement with APRINOIA does not include a minimum cash condition, if we do not complete the Proposed Business Combination, we may seek to enter into an Initial Business Combination agreement that requires us to use a portion of the cash in the Trust Account to pay the purchase price, or requires us to have a minimum amount of cash at closing.
+If we do so, the probability that our Initial Business Combination would be unsuccessful is increased.
+This risk is magnified because, following the aforementioned redemptions in connection with the Extension, as of March 31, 2023, we had a balance in cash and investments held in trust of approximately \$65,458,680.62.
+If the Proposed Business Combination or another Initial Business Combination is unsuccessful, shareholders would not receive their pro rata portion of the funds in the Trust Account until we liquidate the Trust Account.
+If shareholders are in need of immediate liquidity, they could attempt to sell their shares in the open market; however, at such time our shares may trade at a discount to the pro rata amount per share in the Trust Account.
+In either situation, shareholders may suffer a material loss on their investment or lose the benefit of funds expected in connection with our redemption until we liquidate or they are able to sell their shares in the open market